A journey of rapid improvement at Saltley Academy, Birmingham

 A new direction

 At the time of starting on their rights respecting journey Saltley needed a new direction.
-Unicef and the UN Convention on the Rights of the Child provided that direction and headteacher, Pete Weir, says that along with the hard work of staff and students, RRSA has played an integral role in going from ‘special measures’ to ‘good’ in just three years.
+UNICEF UK and the UN Convention on the Rights of the Child provided that direction and headteacher, Pete Weir, says that along with the hard work of staff and students, RRSA has played an integral role in going from ‘special measures’ to ‘good’ in just three years.

 He said: “RRSA comes through in all aspects of school life; rights are a drum beat within the school.
 They are ubiquitous but not in an artificial way; it has influenced what we do and how we do it.
 During the inspection Ofsted asked the students, ‘What’s special about Saltley?’ and they said, ‘It’s that we are Rights Respecting.’”